Pratt0923/Plock/README.md

   * Click that submit button!
-    * ValidationError  -  You did not enter all the required data.
+    * ValidationError  -  ou did not enter all the required data.
 Please fill out the form completely.

   * Done!
 Your recommendation should have posted to Slack.